vranac/hugo-blog/content/post/2016-06-07-adding-github-token-to-travis.md

 Shell completion not installed.
 Would you like to install it now? |y|
 {{< /codecaption >}}

-Answer to your preference, and you will finally see the travis gem version
+Answer to your preference, and you will finally see the Travis CI gem version
 {{< codecaption lang="bash" >}}
 Shell completion not installed.
 Would you like to install it now? |y|
 1.8.2